QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 relies on  the agency's ability to control *both* the unemployed worker's consumption *and* his search effort.

-## Insurance with asymmetric information
+## Unemployment Insurance with Private Information

 Following Shavell and Weiss (1979) {cite}`Shavell_Weiss_79` and Hopenhayn and Nicolini (1997) {cite}`Hopenhayn_Nicolini_97`, now assume that  the unemployment insurance agency cannot